atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         Extensions = Web

         #
-        #   These are options for the configuration of the previously installed DIRAC software
+        #   These are options for the configuration of the installed DIRAC software
         #   i.e., to produce the initial dirac.cfg for the server
         #
         #  Give a Name to your User Community, it does not need to be the same name as in EGI,